swolock/scrublet/README.md

 doublet_scores, predicted_doublets = scrub.scrub_doublets()
 ```
 `scr.scrub_doublets()` simulates doublets from the observed data and uses a k-nearest-neighbor classifier to calculate a continuous `doublet_score` (between 0 and 1) for each transcriptome.
 The score is automatically thresholded to generate `predicted_doublets`, a boolean array that is `True` for predicted doublets and `False` otherwise.

-Several optional parameters can influence the quality of the predictions.
-For a typical workflow, including interpretation of predicted doublet scores, see the example [notebook](./examples/scrublet_basics.ipynb).

 #### Installation:
 ```bash